 Data are provided by the Clearing House in Clinical Psychology each year.
 These show the profile, in terms of equal opportunities, of all applicants to the Lancaster DClinPsy at each stage of the admissions process: application, written task and selection event.
 We can see the profile of those who accepted places.
 A review of the data for the 2014 intake can be found in the handbook.
 This data is used to inform the inclusivity strategy and highlight areas where we can improve in relation to inclusive selections and admissions.

 Many selectors are Clinical Psychologists, which is not a diverse group in terms of the six equality strands identified by the Equality Act, 2010.
 There is a danger that applicants similar to selectors will be privileged and steps are taken to mitigate against this possibility.
-Applicants are rated using a competency based framework and all selectors are trained in its use each year.
-Service users (LUPIN members) and current trainees are full members of selection panels.
-In 2014, selectors gave feedback on the strengths of the selections process in relation to inclusivity; comments included that the make-up of the panels was a strength with staff, trainees and LUPIN offering diverse perspectives, resulting in the experience being very inclusive, and that the variety of tasks gives candidates a number of opportunities to show their competence.
-Another selector highlighted that the admission process at Lancaster did not discriminate against candidates with less formal experience.
-In 2016 we surveyed our selectors' demographic details, including socioeconomic status - this data is currently being analysed.
+Applicants are rated using a competency-based framework and all selectors are trained in its use each year.
+Service users (LUPIN members) and current trainees are full members of selection panels, alongside clinical psychologists and a member of the staff team.
+Decisions are made as a group based on discussion of evidence for each competence

 7. Widening participation in the Programme

 In 2008, the LUPIN group was established to facilitate the influence of service users and carers on the activities of the Lancaster DClinPsy.
 Since then, LUPIN members have had an important role in shaping teaching and selection procedures.
-Their role in supporting research is developing and LUPIN members have been invited to all programme policy groups as full members.
-Membership of policy groups is evolving and to facilitate this, LUPIN members will spend more time with staff and trainees on campus in informal settings to establish closer working relationships.
+Their role in supporting research is developing and LUPIN members have been invited to all programme Development and Implementation Groups as full members.
+Membership of these groups is evolving and to facilitate this, LUPIN members will spend more time with staff and trainees on campus in informal settings to establish closer working relationships.

 Flexible working patterns for trainees

 A number of trainees have atypical working patterns and paths through training.
-This may be due to pregnancy, family commitments, or ill health.
+This may be due to pregnancy, family commitments, or to manage chronic health conditions.
 Atypical paths through training are negotiated on a case by case basis.
 Applications for extra funding from NHS (NW) are submitted when required.